FaceLinkGen: Rethinking Identity Leakage in Privacy-Preserving Face Recognition with Identity Extraction: Soft Identity Leakage: Beyond Unique Identifiers

 In the public rebuttal of FracFace \cite{dai_fracface_2025} on OpenReview \cite{noauthor_wayback_nodate}, the authors claimed successful obfuscation of age, gender, and ethnicity.
 They cited a human perception study where participants reported less than 13\% usage of these biometrics for identity inference, with over 76\% of participants relying on guesswork.
 However, our empirical results in Figure~\ref{fig:vis} demonstrate that these soft biometrics remain visible in the re-generated faces.
 This matches with previous research, which indicates that ArcFace embeddings retain such information \cite{melzi_multi-ive_2023, osorio-roig_reversing_2023}.
 Because our extracted embeddings closely resemble the original facial embeddings, we hypothesize that a model can learn a direct mapping from the embedding to these attributes without facial reconstruction.

 To test this, we trained MLP models on the FairFace dataset \cite{karkkainen_fairface_2019} to predict age, gender, and race (7 classes) across 500 test images.
 Table~\ref{tab:soft} shows that gender is identified with at least 82\% accuracy, and the Age MAE ranges from 6.1 to 7.5 years.
-The race accuracy is lower, ranging from 0.50 to 0.60, but considering the number of classes in race, it is still remarkable leakage, as there are about 50\% of the time the race could be recovered.
+The race accuracy is lower, ranging from 0.50 to 0.60, but considering 7 classes (random baseline: 14.3\%), this represents substantial leakage.
+We note that the question is not whether ArcFace embeddings contain demographic information in general (they do), but whether the PPFR template retains sufficient information for it to be extracted.
+If the transformation had genuinely removed soft biometric information, no downstream model could recover it from the protected template, regardless of the model's own biases.
+The fact that recovery is possible at above-chance accuracy indicates retention in the template, whether explicitly or through correlation with preserved features such as facial geometry.
 Given that FairFace labels use 10-year intervals, an MAE below 10.0 suggests leakage that matches the inherent precision of the reference model.
-Our attack reaches comparable metrics to the FairFace model on some datasets like LFWA+ \cite{liu2015faceattributes}.
+We also compared this with the ArcFace embeddings computed on the original images as upper bound.
+As expected, those embeddings perform better than the ones derived from the protected templates, but the performance gap is small enough to indicate that the templates still leak meaningful soft biometric information.

 Some methods, such as CanFG \cite{wang_make_2024} and FaceAnonyMixer \cite{alam_faceanonymixer_2025}, intentionally preserve soft biometrics for auxiliary tasks.
 We contend that this design is problematic.
 PPFR systems should rely only on identity-discriminative features.
 Retaining soft biometrics offers attackers more data for reconstruction and profiling without improving recognition performance.
 These attributes are central to privacy frameworks and require stricter protection \cite{osorio-roig_attack_2022}.